-Radionuclides with physical half-lives of 120 days or less are considered short half-life, and may be held for decay-in-storage.
-Decay-in-storage means that short-half life radionuclides may be stored and allowed to sufficiently decay after which it can be disposed of as ordinary waste when radiation surveys of the waste indicate that radiation levels are indistinguishable from background.
-If short half-life waste is mixed with long half-life waste, the entire container must be treated as long half-life, and disposed of by a more expensive method.
+Radionuclides with half-lives of 120 days or less and Sulfur-35 are held for decay.
+If short half-life waste is mixed with long half-life waste the entire container must be treated as long half-life, and disposed of by a more expensive method.

-Labs may not hold waste for decay-in-storage unless given prior approval by RSD.
+If you hold waste for decay in your lab, storage area or freezers, call the Radiation Safety Department when you want to dispose of it (after 10 half-lives have passed).
 Radiation Safety personnel must perform the final monitoring and give approval before the waste may be disposed.